aumath-advancedr2019/ticphasetype/README.md

 ## Installation

-If you install devtools in your R environmen `install.packages("devtools")`, you will be able to install our package with the following command.
+If you install devtools in your R environment `install.packages("devtools")`, our package will install with the following command.

 ```
 devtools::install_github("aumath-advancedr2019/ticphasetype")`